samueladamsonline/Lorti-UI-TBC/README.md

 I'm going to abandon this project.
 I dont have the time or will to keep this maintained.
 There are other addons out there that do the same thing, but are coded and maintained better than this.

-**IF ANYONE WANTS TO TAKE OVER THIS PROJECT, PM ME ON DISCORD AND WE'LL SORT IT OUT**
+**IF ANYONE WANTS TO TAKE OVER THIS PROJECT, PM ME ON DISCORD AND I'LL TRANSFER THE PROJECT TO YOU**

 Discord: Chordsy#8773